Breast Cancer Awareness Month

 Men can also develop breast cancer, making up slightly less than 1 percent of those diagnosed each year.
 Radiation exposure, high levels of estrogen, and a family history of breast cancer can increase a man’s risk of the disease.

 The San Antonio Breast Cancer Symposium

 The annual San Antonio Breast Cancer Symposium is presented by the AACR, the Cancer Therapy & Research Center at UT Health Science Center San Antonio, and the Baylor College of Medicine.
-This year’s SABCS® will be held December 8-12, 2020 as a virtual symposium.
-The five-day scientific conference geared to an international audience of basic scientists, physician-scientists, clinical investigators, and breast care providers, as well as patient advocates seeking an exchange of new information in experimental biology, etiology, prevention, diagnosis, and therapy of premalignant breast disease and breast cancer.
+This year’s SABCS® will be held December 7 – 10, 2021, offering attendees the opportunity to participate in-person or virtually.
+The four-day scientific conference is geared to an international audience of basic scientists, physician-scientists, clinical investigators, and breast care providers, as well as patient advocates seeking an exchange of new information in experimental biology, etiology, prevention, diagnosis, and therapy of premalignant breast disease and breast cancer.

-The AACR, an SABCS cosponsor, honored two renowned researchers for their work in breast cancer at the 2019 SABCS held Dec.
-10-14 at the Henry B. González Convention Center, San Antonio.,
+The AACR, an SABCS cosponsor, honored two renowned researchers for their work in breast cancer at the 2020 SABCS held virtually December 8-11.

 Susan E. Hankinson, ScD, MPH, is the recipient of the 2020 AACR Distinguished Lectureship in Breast Cancer Research award, supported by Aflac Inc. Dr. Hankinson is a distinguished professor of epidemiology and associate dean for research in the School of Public Health & Health Sciences at the University of Massachusetts Amherst.
 Dr. Hankinson is being recognized for her contributions to fundamental population-based research that has provided insights into the hormonal etiology of breast cancer.